 After years of producing representational pictures dealing with themes of woman's identity and gender roles, Levin’s shift to abstraction was a direct result of the hardships she faced in her life and wanting a more free format for expression.
 Her new work reclaims her late husband’s discarded metal cut-offs as inspiration by incorporating them into the work and most recently has given voice to installation pieces.
 Levin is a recipient of the Ester and Adolf Foundation Arts Grant, New York City, NY and The Artist Fellowship Arts Grant, New York City, NY.

-Cheryl Levin lives in Bala Cynwyd, Pennsylvania her two children, Emma and Aidan Phillips are both aspiring engineers.
+Cheryl Levin lives in Bala Cynwyd, Pennsylvania.
+Her two children are both engineers.

 To view Phillips Metal Studio's web-site visit phillipsmetal.com